 - Not withdrawn their consent to transact electronically

-- Association of a signature with the record: the document eSigning system used to record any transaction must maintain an associated record that reflects the process by which a signature was created.
+The document eSigning system used to record any transaction must maintain an associated record that reflects the process by which a signature was created.
 Alternatively, eSignature software should generate a textual or graphic statement, added to the signed record, to explicitly prove that it was executed with an electronic signature.

-- Retention of records: U.S. electronic signature records must be retainable and be an accurate reproduction, as a reference for anyone entitled to keep that record.
+U.S. electronic signature records must be retainable and be an accurate reproduction, as a reference for anyone entitled to keep that record.